 - consumer fraud claims arising from labeling practices (Kremers v.
 Coca-Cola Co., 712 F.Supp.2d 759 (S.D.
 Ill.
 2010)); and

-- a million-dollar negligence claim against an insurance broker in the Circuit Court of St. Louis.
+- a seven-figure professional liability claim against an insurance broker in the Circuit Court of St. Louis.

 Dismissal on the pleadings.
 Zach has successfully dismissed, with prejudice, inventive tort and contract theories, including: